dwhiffing/fury/content/aar/bf/bf3/bf3_aj/body.md

 go.
 Things are quiet in the air.
 My plan is to launch another SEAD attack on Bornholm (probably using way too many HARMs), hopefully knocking back the SAMs enough to enable my conventionally armed attack planes to get through.
-We shall see\!
+We shall see!

 The fight continues…